 The future of society should be seen against the background of a variety of currents of tension.
 The state of the world is in a delicate balance.
 Societies are part of a chaotic system, an equilibrium of an enormous variety of factors.
-An idea, invention, terrorist', or individual's action, or any other unforeseen event may detonate an inarticulate mass-sentiment, or upset the economic, monetary, or political system to an extent that it veers in a direction that nobody had ever expected.
+An idea, belief, invention, terrorist', or individuals action, or any other unforeseen event may detonate an inarticulate mass-sentiment, or upset the economic, monetary, or political system to an extent that it veers in a direction that nobody had ever expected.
 The 9/11 terrorist attack may serve as an example.

 Within Western society a number of tensions have already made way for a pull to the right.
 Rattray Taylor and other historicians have found in history a pattern of patriarchal and matriarchal societies.
 Patrism has alternated with matrism.
 We have reached the end of a matrist cycle.
 One of laissez-faire, a flowering of the arts, permissiveness in mores, pursuit of science, breakdown of traditional religion and exploration of boundaries and ideals.
-When the extremes of the matrist culture have been reached, patrist forces may be evoked.
+When the extremes of the matrist culture have been reached, patrist forces march in.
 The growing number of its adherents will try to undo the excrescences of the passed cycle, instil morals again, which may lead to puritanism, fundamentalist religion, intolerance and nationalism.

 Over-populationAdvances in modern medicine have caused a population explosion in many countries.
 It has caused a strain on their economies.
 Politically many nations are in their infancy after de-colonization and not able to cope with the manifold resulting problems.